mapbender/mapbender-documentation/en/installation/installation_windows.rst

 Installation on Windows
 #######################

-For fast installation (test system) MS4W-Installer (https://ms4w.com/download.html) can be used.
+For a quick installation (e.g. on a test system), use the MS4W-Installer (https://ms4w.com/download.html).

-Below the installation for a productive system is descriped.
+Read on for a detailed description on a productive system.

 Requirements
 ------------

 * PHP NTS (version 5.6 - 7.1, https://windows.php.net/download/)
-* Apache installation run as service (https://www.apachelounge.com/download/)
-  with the following modules:
+* Apache installation (https://www.apachelounge.com/download/ , run as service with the following modules):

   * mod_rewrite
   * mod_fcgid

-* eingerichtete PostgreSQL Datenbank (Version < 10, https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+* set up PostgreSQL database (version < 10, https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

   * established database for Mapbender configuration
-  * if necessary  own user for access
+  * if necessary: own user for access

 Nginx can also be used as web server, but it will not be discussed in this manual.